These definitions may help you feel better informed, whether you've been diagnosed with breast cancer or know someone who has.

 Anthracyclines A group of chemotherapy drugs commonly used to treat breast cancer.
 Examples include doxorubicin (also known as Adriamycin) and epirubicin.

-Anti-emetics Drugs used to reduce nausea (feeling sick) or vomiting.
+Anti-emetics Drugs used to reduce nausea (feeling sick) and vomiting (being sick).

 Areola Coloured area of skin around the nipple.